-Note that the option for the picture watermark or if you want to use custom text can be found by selecting the Custom Watermark option at the bottom of the watermark menu.
+The option for the picture watermark, or if you want to use custom text for your watermark, can be found by selecting the Custom Watermark option at the bottom of the watermark menu.
 This is going to open a Printed Watermark dialog box that provides some additional watermark options.

 There you can choose the Picture watermark option then click the Select picture button to locate a picture on your computer that you want to set as your document background.
 You can also elect to turn the washout option on or off, depending on whether you want your watermark image to be washed out.